ClaireLind1/ClaireLind1/README.md

-- 👋 Hi, I’m @ClaireLind1
+- 👋 Hi, I’m @ClaireLind1.
-- 👀 I’m interested in language, tourist, music and calligraphy
+- 👀 I’m interested in language, tourism, music and calligraphy.
-- 🌱 I’m currently learning interpretation
+- 🌱 I’m currently learning MA(T&I).
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me achuotong@163.com
+- 📫 How to reach me achuotong@163.com.

 <!---
 ClaireLind1/ClaireLind1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.